It is the time to give my review on Fabriano Venezia Sketchbook.

 The A5 one can be scanned in one piece ( if you don’t paint or sketch close to the edges of the paper).

-Lets go to the paper now.
+Lets talk about the paper now.

 These sketchbooks are made with Fabriano Academia paper that some sort of cartridge paper.
 It has a nice white colour and a slight vellum texture that works good with pencil, gel pen and felt tip markers.
 When it comes to dip pens the ink tends to feather on the surface of the paper.